 Central Park is located in Wallasey, Merseyside, England.
 The park was the site of Liscard Hall, which was set ablaze by local vandals on 7 July 2008.
 The damage to the hall was too severe and the once grand house had to be demolished.
 The hall was the home of Sir John Tobin, a former Mayor of Liverpool.
-The park has football and cricket grounds, play areas, a fishing lake and a pump track.
-The park is home to a war memorial dedicated to those who lost their lives in the Boer War, in the form of a statue of Britannia.

 168 m

 Liscard Hall was a 19th-century Grade II listed mansion located in Wallasey, Merseyside, England.
-Formerly known as Moors Hey House, the building was constructed in 1832 for Sir John Tobin, a former slave-ship captain, on an estate occupying 57 acres (23 ha) of land.
+Formerly known as Moors Hey House, the building was constructed in 1832 for Sir John Tobin, a former slave-ship captain, on an estate occupying 57 acres of land.

 After Tobin's death in 1851, it was inherited by his son-in-law Harold Littledale, a Liverpool merchant, who lived there until his own death in 1889.
 The estate was bought by the Wallasey Local Board, who turned the grounds into Central Park, and the house was used as the Wallasey School of Art, later renamed the Liscard Science and Art College.
 The college moved out in the 1980s, and the building was taken over by Serve Wirral Training, which managed the local Youth Training Scheme until it closed in 2003.